 The impact would be less than significant under CEQA because the temporary disturbance or rock containing NOA would not result in a significant hazard to the public, construction workers, or the environment.
-Project features will reduce the risks related to NOA by controlling dust, testing for NOA, and implementing other measures designed to minimize impacts of hazardous materials.
-A geologist or other professional trained in the identification of NOA-containing formations will be present during excavation in areas identified as having potential NOA.
-If NOA is identified, work will be stopped until an asbestos management plan has been prepared and control measures have been implemented.
+Project features would reduce the risks related to NOA by controlling dust, testing for NOA, and implementing other measures designed to minimize impacts of hazardous materials.
+A geologist or other professional trained in the identification of NOA-containing formations would be present during excavation in areas identified as having potential NOA.
+If NOA is identified, work would be stopped until an asbestos management plan has been prepared and control measures have been implemented.
 Therefore, CEQA does not require mitigation.

-Impact HMW#10: Temporary Direct and Indirect Impacts from Inadvertent Disturbance of Undocumented Hazardous Materials or Waste during Construction could discharge contaminated groundwater to surface waters.
+Impact HMW#10: Temporary Direct and Indirect Impacts from Inadvertent Disturbance of Undocumented Hazardous Materials or Waste during Construction

+Trenching, tunneling, and other ground-disturbing construction activities could disturb undocumented soil or groundwater contamination.
+Impacts could result if construction activities inadvertently disperse contaminated material into the environment.
+For example, dewatering activities during construction could accelerate the migration of contaminated groundwater or could discharge contaminated groundwater to surface waters.
 Potential hazards to human health include ignition of flammable liquids or vapors, inhalation of toxic vapors in confined spaces, such as trenches, and skin contact with contaminated soil or water.
 These risks are possible during the entire course of ground disturbance with construction workers most at risk.
 However, is it possible that the nearby public could be affected too if the impacts are of a sufficient volume.